 - Make sure you know what encoding the editor uses

-- Use the same encoding in your encoding attribute
+- Describe the encoding in the encoding attribute

 Thank You For Helping Us!